 This is also referred to as “keto-induction.”
 Over time as these side effects resolve, this is termed “keto-adaptation” when a stable level of ketones are reached.

-You can combat the keto flu by staying hydrated, replacing electrolytes, getting plenty of sleep, avoiding strenuous activities, eating enough fat, and cutting out carbs slowly over time.
+Followers of the keto diet report that you can combat the symptoms of keto flu by staying hydrated, replacing electrolytes, getting plenty of sleep, avoiding strenuous activities, eating enough fat, and cutting out carbs slowly over time.